Mohs Micrographic Skin Cancer Surgery

 Cosmetics: Do not wear any cosmetics or perfume when scheduled for facial surgery.

 Transportation: We suggest that you arrange to have a companion drive you to and from the clinic on the day of your surgery.
-You may also be more comfortable with someone to keep you company in the waiting room.
+Though it is not required that you bring someone else with you, you may also be more comfortable with someone to keep you company in the waiting room.

 Eating: Eat a normal breakfast on the day of surgery.